 We’re carb lovers through and through—but it’s time we swapped our white bread for whole grains like brown rice, quinoa, black rice, and barley.
 According to Granato, removing refined grains from your diet and subbing in whole grains will help reduce belly fat, as well as fight inflammation and prevent heart disease.
 “Studies show that eating a whole grain diet can greatly reduce belly fat,” she promises.
 “Feeding your body with whole foods is essential to preventing snacking and bouts of hunger.”

-Apple cider vinegar is the beauty multitasker—but have you been drinking it?
+Apple cider vinegar is a home, health, and beauty multitasker—but have you been drinking it?
 If not, you should.
 Both Samit and Granato recommend drinking apple cider vinegar to jump-start weight loss.
 “Women who frequently gain weight in the abdominal and stomach area do so because of digestion issues, hormonal balance, and bloating,” Granato explains.
-“This supertonic balances healthy bacteria in the gut, promoting better digestion, balancing pH levels in the body, and killing any viruses and unwanted bacteria.”
+“This supertonic balances healthy bacteria in the gut, promoting better digestion, balancing pH levels in the body, and killing any viruses and unwanted bacteria."
 Samit agrees, saying that ACV helps increase stomach acid (which improves digestion) and aids your body’s absorption of key nutrients from food.
 She recommends mixing one tablespoon of ACV with eight ounces of water, a sprinkle of cinnamon, and a drop of stevia to taste; Granato says you can take one to two tablespoons daily for optimal health benefits.
 Click here for more benefits of drinking apple cider vinegar.

 Pin your flat-belly food list below.